 Scott Ward, a former zombie-stomping combat hero approached by casino mogul Bly Tanaka with an intriguing idea, is played by Dave Bautista, who leads a formidable cast (Hiroyuki Sanada).
 What is the task?
 Enter a zombie-infested Las Vegas, break into Tanaka’s casino vault, and escape with his $200 million worth of assets, and Ward and his squad will each win $50 million.

 Of course, things don’t go as planned, and Ward’s gang is soon followed by undead hordes led by Zeus, an alpha zombie (Richard Cetrone).
 With a US government-approved nuclear strike due to wipe Las Vegas off the map in less than 32 hours, the gang’s main goal becomes survival rather than money.

 Rush is a biographical sports film about James Hunt and Niki Lauda, two Formula One racers who are masterfully depicted by Chris Hems worth and Daniel Brühl in one of Ron Howard’s best films in recent memory.
-While it may exaggerate real-life occurrences, the film portrays their battle as lucky playboy vs. hotheaded tactician, and it’s a gripping film.
+While it may exaggerate real-life occurrences, the film portrays their battle as a lucky playboy vs. a hotheaded tactician, and it’s a gripping film.
 Rush, along with the documentary Senna and the family-friendly film Ford Vs Ferrari, is one of the best racing films out now; don’t miss it on Netflix.

 13. His House

 His House’s genuine horror is found in the real world.
 This British horror film follows a Sudanese couple who survive the horrors of a disastrous crossing to England, only to be rehoused in a run-down estate surrounded by bigotry and with something more lurking in the house.
 Wunmi Mosaku and Sope Dirisu both stand out as the two stars in emotionally hard roles in writer-director Remi Weekes’ strong debut.